 Furthermore, it's been found in preliminary research (and through several CFers personal experiences) that using formulas made of a mixture of different essential oils (like the formulas sold by Young Living) are even more effective against pathogens at smaller concentrations than single oils .
 Studies have shown that certain plant constituents, when used together make each other more effective at killing bacteria, such as 1,8-cineole and terpenine in tea tree oil.
 We call this synergism.
 A study by Weber University and Young Living found that blended oil formulas were more effective than any of their single oils alone, and even more effective than the strongest of the single oils (i.e. lemongrass).
 In fact, their most bactericidal formula, R.C., was a combination of 11 oils, none of which by itself was particularly bactericidal.
 It's been found that essential oils and their constituents can work synergistically with antibiotics as well .

 All plants have different chemical constituents and different energetic signatures that make their oils more or less effective against certain microorganisms and more or less helpful for certain kinds of people.
 All oils are at least somewhat antimicrobial because they are made of lipids (i.e. volatile oils), and many kinds of microorganisms (especially gram-positive bacteria, viruses, and fungi) have cell membranes that are made up of oils and are "lipophilic".
 Lipophilic means "fat loving"; that fats bind well to the cell membrane.
-Since essential oils are made up of fats, they can bind to membranes of microbial cells and pull lipid molecules out of their cell membranes, essentially ripping a hole in them.
+As very small oil-like constituents, essential oils can bind to membranes of microbes and disrupt the lipid molecules in their cell membranes, essentially ripping a hole in them.
 In addition, their chemical constituents, being fat-soluble, can bind to the microbial cell membranes and insert themselves inside those cells, doing damage to the organelles or DNA on the inside.
 Gram-positive bacteria (i.e. MRSA, all Staph, mycobacteria) viruses, and fungi are especially vulnerable to essential oils because they are protected on the outside by a lipid-based membrane.
 Gram-negative bacteria (i.e. Pseudomonas) have lipophobic (fat-fearing)/hydrophilic cell membranes that are covered in a barrier of polysaccharide chains.
 This means that volatile oils and fat-soluble chemical constituents are going to have a harder time killing gram-negative bacteria .
 So while studies have shown essential oils are very effective against gram-positive, viral, and mold/yeast infections, they are less effective against the CF's arch-nemesis, Pseudomonas.
 However, it doesn't mean they're completely ineffective.
 Tea tree oil has been proven to be mildly effective against multi-resistant Pseudomonas .

 Although all essential oils are somewhat bactericidal, some are much more powerful than others.
 This has a lot to do with their chemical constituents.
 Certain classes of chemical constituents, such as aldehydes and phenols, are more antimicrobial than other chemicals that are more weakly bactericidal, such as alcohols, ketones, or ethers .
 In addition, essential oils' direct antimicrobial actions are not their only actions, so we should not be myopic when it comes to choosing oils based on their bactericidal capacities only.
 Many oils have other actions as well, such as anti-inflammatory, antispasmodic, mucolytic (thins mucus), nervine (calms the mind), bronchodilating, and immunomodulating, among others.
 For example, eucalyptus is not the most bactericidal oil on the block, but it is a powerful oil for helping respiratory function in many ways, as I will describe below, so I make sure to include eucalyptus in my formula for all of its benefits, not just because it kills bacteria.